-(3) Validation.
-An RC Services Invoice shall be binding on the RC Customer to which it relates and will not be subject to later dispute unless the RC Customer has raised a dispute within five Business Days of the date of issuance.
+(2) Validation.
+An RC Services Invoice shall be binding on the RC Customer to which it relates and will not be subject to later dispute unless the RC Customer has raised a dispute within 21 Business Days of the date of issuance.

-(4) Disputes.
-RC Customers shall be prohibited from disputing any RC Services Invoice, except on the grounds that an error in the invoice is due to a mere typographical or other ministerial error by the CAISO.
+(3) Disputes.
+RC Customers shall be prohibited from disputing any RC Services Invoice, except on the grounds that an error causes the invoiced amount to differ from the amount that would result from the application of the rate set forth in the CAISO Tariff.

-(5) Confirmation.
-Confirmation and validation of any dispute associated with the invoicing of RC Services shall be managed through the CAISO’s customer inquiry, dispute, and information system and as provided in Section 19.10.
+(4) Confirmation.
+Confirmation, validation and resolution of any dispute associated with the invoicing of RC Services shall be managed through the CAISO’s customer inquiry, dispute, and information system and as provided in the Business Practice Manual for RC Services.

-(6) Corrected Invoices.
-If the CAISO determines that an RC Services Invoice contains a typographical or other ministerial error, and the resolution of the dispute makes correction necessary, the CAISO will issue a corrected invoice within 21 Business Days of the date the initial invoice was issued.
+(5) Corrected Invoices.
+If the CAISO determines that an RC Services Invoice contains an error that causes the invoiced amount to differ from the amount that would result from the application of the rate set forth in the CAISO Tariff, and the resolution of the dispute makes correction necessary, the CAISO will issue a corrected invoice within 21 Business Days of the date the initial invoice was issued.

 (A) each RC Customer that receives an invoice for RC Services shall pay any net debit and shall be entitled to receive any net credit specified on a corrected invoice; and